Custom DIY skis / snowboard Quick instruction for beginners

-In general you should start with our Simulator in order to get familiar with your design.
+In general you should start with our Simulator for diy skis and snowboard, in order to get familiar with your design.
 This will on the long run save you time and money.
-By simulating your design first you will minimize the chance of ending up with a too stiff or too soft ride, or a too heavy ride.
-The simulator is really a great tool for evaluating changes suchas core thickness changes, design changer or changer of composite fabric relative to another design.
+By simulating your design first you will minimize the chance of ending up with a too stiff or too soft skis/snowboard, or a too heavy skis/snowboard.
+The simulator is really a great tool for evaluating changes such as wood core thickness changes, design changer or changer of composite fabric relative to another design.

-When you handle your material, make sure you use gloves to handle the material always,.
+When you handle your ski or snowboard materials, make sure you use gloves to handle the material always,.
 This is both for your and materials best.
 Please, do also use an airgun to clean the material or a clean cloth might be used.
 Denatured Ethanol (93% alcohol) can be used to remove any dirty or fatty stains or even Resin if needed.

 1) Please wear proper protection.
 Most important when working with Resin is Nitrile (not Latex! or other) gloves to avoid any skin contact, amp ventilation and good organization!
 Wipe our materials with clean cloth and if you have 93% ethanol or pure alcohol it is also good idea to wipe the base, sidewalls, insert filler and topsheet material nicelly.